igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 %USART3, and calling initUSART1() or releaseUSART1() (or their corresponding
 equivalents for the other USARTs) will put that USART in an inoperable configuration.

-# Memory utilities module #       {#MemUtil}

-The [Memory Utilities module] (@ref MemUtils) provides functions that report the available memory in SRAM.
-These help you gauge in real-time whether your application is approaching memory exhaustion.

-# Simple delays module #       {#SimDelay}

-The [Simple Delays module] (@ref SimpleDelays.h) provides simple delay functions that do not involve timers or interrupts.
-These functions simply execute a series of nested loops with known and precise timing.

-These functions are all implemented directly in assembler to guarantee cycle counts.
-However, if interrupts are enabled, then the delays will be at least as long as requested, but may actually be longer.